 Cognitive behavioral therapy is a common type of alcohol and drug psychotherapy.
 This type of therapy helps the recovering addict or alcoholic to become aware of his or her incorrect thinking.
-This helps them to view problems and life challenges more clearly and respond to them more effectively.
+This helps them to view problems and life challenges more clearly and responds to them more effectively.

 When clients learn to approach life more constructively, they begin to realize that they do not need the “empowerment” of drugs or alcohol to deal with everyday life.
 The coping skills learned during cognitive behavioral therapy will help recovering addicts and alcoholics make better choices for the rest of their lives.

-While clients are undergoing treatment at alcohol and drug rehab centers in Alabama, they reach a point where they begin to feel invincible; this is a normal stage of recovery.
+While clients are undergoing treatment at alcohol and drug rehab programs in Alabama, they reach a point where they begin to feel invincible; this is a normal stage of recovery.
 However, this feeling can come with negative consequences.
 The new-found strength illustrated by the recovering addict or alcoholic must be enriched with the knowledge and realization of the chronic nature of the disease of addiction/alcoholism.
-The clients in alcohol rehab and drug treatment facilities in Alabama receive ongoing instruction in maintaining a vigilant attitude towards remaining “clean and sober” for the rest of their lives.
+The patients in alcohol rehab and drug treatment programs in Alabama receive ongoing instruction in maintaining a vigilant attitude towards remaining “clean and sober” for the rest of their lives.
 People who are addicted to drugs and alcohol cannot (by their physical and mental makeup) “casually” use drugs or drink ever again.

 In the group therapy modality of drug and alcohol rehab, clients begin to discover a “wall of rational defenses” for drinking and using drugs.
 They also discover that every member of the group feels that they have violated their moral standards during the course of their disease.
 Clients also begin to realize that even though they made bad decisions while drinking or using drugs, they are not bad people.
-This is a huge revelation for people in alcohol rehab and drug treatment facilities in Alabama.
+This is a huge revelation for people in alcohol rehab and drug treatment programs in Alabama.

-Most alcohol and drug rehab centers in Alabama offer individual and family counseling.
+Most alcohol and drug rehab programs in Alabama offer individual and family counseling.
 When a person is addicted to drugs or alcohol, he or she is not the only one who becomes “sick.”
 The whole family becomes sick and needs to undergo counseling for all that it has gone through.

 Addicted people and clients who are post-withdrawal may exhibit mental health symptoms, such as anxiety, depression or other troubling behaviors or thoughts.
 Often, they need psychotropic medications, such as anti-depressants or mood stabilizers, to help their brain chemicals to normalize.
-Some facilities do not allow clients who have a mental-health diagnosis in conjunction with addiction or alcoholism.
+Some programs do not allow clients who have a mental-health diagnosis in conjunction with addiction or alcoholism.

 Both inpatient and outpatient treatment is offered for people who want to overcome alcoholism and addiction.
 Oftentimes, a client’s work schedule will not allow for a month dedicated to inpatient rehabilitation.
 Outpatient rehab can be a better option for people who have work or school obligations that they just cannot afford to miss.